grvdshwl/Notes/Clean Code/Clean Code.md

    ### Tips

    1. If a function has two parameters and the order of function is understanable ,then its ok to use two parameters for function invocation.
+      Sometime object oriented approach might be the possible solution.

                        // Easier to understand